Git Worktree

 Section titled “How to Use”In OpenCode Workflows

-Section titled “In OpenCode Workflows”The skill is automatically called from /workflows:review and /workflows:work commands:
+Section titled “In OpenCode Workflows”The skill is automatically called from /ce:review and /ce:work commands:

 # For review: offers worktree if not on PR branch# For work: always asks - new branch or worktree?Manual Usage